*SPOILERS FOR MOON KNIGHT EPISODE 5*

 Now, it will be hard to see where Moon Knight will go as there is only one more episode before the limited series ends.
 Even though the series has teased the third personality for Marc, it will be hard to explain why Marc felt the need for a darker side with Ernst being replaced by his mother in the series.

 Moon Knight is a new globetrotting action-adventure series featuring a complex vigilante who suffers from dissociative identity disorder.
 The multiple identities who live inside him find themselves thrust into a deadly war of the gods against the backdrop of modern and ancient Egypt.
 Moon Knight is directed by Mohamed Diab and is coming to Disney+ on March 30.

 The MCU is just beginning to add more superhero teams into the Marvel universe because now, the Avengers need all the help they can get.
 It is only a matter of time before we see the Young Avengers, Illuminati, Defenders, Midnight Sons, X-Men, Fantastic Four, and the Thunderbolts enter the MCU.

-Do you think Steven Grant will come back from the dead?
+Do you think Marvel made the right with Marc’s backstory?
 Let us know what you think!

 Phase Four has started off with a lot of content for Marvel fans to look forward to in the Marvel Cinematic Universe.
-On Disney+ you can expect more episodes of Moon Knight on March 30, Ms. Marvel on June 8, and She-Hulk to debut this year.
+On Disney+ you can expect more episodes of Moon Knight, Ms. Marvel on June 8, and She-Hulk to debut this year.
 For movies, Doctor Strange In the Multiverse of Madness comes out on May 6, followed by Thor: Love and Thunder on July 8, and of course, Black Panther: Wakanda Forever on November 11.